amiruldevkun/Dating-Prediction/README.md

 Because i was bored and wanted to do something in my free time.
 Its not useful in anykind, but feel free to try it out i guess.
 Its not accurate by any chance, so if you value your integrity and don't want to embarrass your self, please step away.
 But, if you want to contribute, you can!
 I'll tell you later, read more of this. :point_down:

 ## How to get the script
-So, you decided to grab the script still eh?
+So, you decided to grab the script.
 Alright, first if you have git, do
 ```
 git clone https://github.com/amiruldevkun/datingprediction_updated
 ```